jimregan/notes/_drafts/2026-01-16-chatgpt-reel-notes.md

 * **hallani fogják** – they will hear (it)
 * **ezt nem hiszem** – I don’t believe this
 * **na figyelj** – alright, listen / okay, pay attention

-If you want, I can also explain **why Hungarian loves this “hogy + future” exaggeration structure**—it shows up constantly in jokes and storytelling.

 -----